beam Consultancy

 When working with human beings, the emotional impact of caring for those who find it hard to accept care can be profound.
 Often our clientele have been let down, neglected and/or abused by those who might have been expected to protect them.
 This leads to difficulties in their ongoing relationships with health professionals.

 It is our firm belief that the knowledge and solutions for working with complex clients lie within the treating team.
-On occasion teams benefit from a new perspective to enrich their understanding of their client.
-We offer a review of clinical notes, interview with the client and a risk formulation based on what is likely to occur consistent with previous actions and opposed to basing interventions on the worst possible scenario.
+On occasion teams welcome a new perspective to enrich their understanding of their client.
+We offer a review of clinical notes, interview with the client and a risk formulation based on what is likely to occur consistent with previous actions as opposed to basing interventions on the worst possible scenario.
 We focus on the client's strengths, safety behaviours, capacity to make decisions and potential for long term improvement verses short term relief.
 From this we can outline a strategy for ongoing treatment that allows the client to retain autonomy while maintaining coping methods that are potentially harmful.
 Often interventions aimed at keeping people safe can inadvertently lead to increased self harm and potentially higher risk of death.

 At times staff are aware that there are difficulties in their environment but find it hard to articulate them so that they can be worked on.
 This can lead to splits in the team, locating problems in individuals or increased sickness and burnout.
 This package involves our experts spending time to observe, speak to those in the environment and feedback observations in a way the team can understand and action.